Snowflake-Labs/sfguide-financial-asset-management/README.md

     Unlimited Compute and Concurrency enable quick data-driven decisions

 ### What we will see
-    Use Data Marketplace to instantly get stock history Query trade, cash, positions, and PnL on Snowflake Use Window Functions to automate cash, position, and PnL reporting
+    Use Data Marketplace to instantly get stock history so the business doesn't have to wait for IT.
+    Populate only the trade table and use window functions to generate cash, positions, and Profit-and-Loss (PnL) so that you can have real-time updates.
+    Use SnowSight - Snowflake's complimentary User Interface (UI) - to generate dashboards that can be shared with the business so that you don't need licenses for an additional Business Intelligence (BI) tool.

-## How to Install
+## How to Install (Only takes about 5 minutes to execute)
     Run Script 10: Sets up the environment
     Run Script 20: Connects to the Data Marketplace to get free stock history Run Script 30: Populates the trade table.
-Creates Window Function Views for cash & PnL
+Creates Window Function Views for cash, positions, and PnL

 ### Optional Setting:
 In the first few lines of script 30, you can set the variable *limit_trader = x*.